krottv/compose-sliders/README.md

     thumbSizeInDp = DpSize(60.dp, 30.dp)
 )
 ```
-# Plans
+# About
-Currently we have only SliderValueHorizontal.
-The code is mainly based on Slider from compose material package.
-With the abilities of additional customization.
+The code is mainly based on Slider from compose material package with the abilities of additional customization.
 This project is inspired by [swiftui-sliders](https://github.com/spacenation/swiftui-sliders).
-In the future it is possible to add SliderValueVertical, SliderRangeHorizonta, SliderRangeVertical if there is a demand for it.
+Currently we have only SliderValueHorizontal and in the future it is possible to add SliderValueVertical, SliderRangeHorizonta, SliderRangeVertical if there is a demand for it.

 # License